Oil falls on shock US stock builds, Opec supply worries

 "It does seem like any move above US$80 attracts selling interest right now and that could potentially lead us to a period of consolidation, where I think US$77.50 or even US$75 might be in focus," Saxo Bank senior manager Ole Hansen said.

-Prices have also been affected by rising geopolitical tensions that could dent global output just as demand is set to hit 100 million barrels per day in the final quarter of this year, according to the International Energy Agency
+Prices have also been affected by rising geopolitical tensions that could dent global output just as demand is set to hit 100 million barrels per day in the final quarter of this year, according to the International Energy Agency.
+REUTERS